RigacciOrg/ecg-contec/tools/README.md

 limited number of tags.
 * **Section #2** - **Huffman tables**: only the default SCP-ECG Huffman table is supported.
 Custom tables and switching table during encoding is not supported.
+I no Section #2 is present, rhythm data is supposed to be encoded as two-byte signed integers.
 * **Section #3** - **ECG lead definition**.
-* **Section #6** - **Rhythm data**: only "second difference"
+* **Section #6** - **Rhythm data**: only real data ("zero difference") and "second difference" sequences are supported.
-sequences are supported.
 Bimodal compression, reference beat compression, etc. are not supported.

 ## The SCP-ECG standard format